jankova/GRPtests/README.md

 The main idea of the method is then as follows: if the logistic regression model was not a good fit, we would expect that some nonlinear signal was left in the residuals.
-Therefore we use a ML method (by default the random forest, but any method may be used) to predict the leftover signal from R_A.
+Therefore we use a ML method (by default the random forest, but any method may be used) to predict the leftover signal from residuals R_A.

 Using the random forest to fit R_A on X_A, we obtain a prediction function f_A().
 If there was indeed nonlinear signal left in the residuals and the random forest picked it up,